- Fact Checked

 Who Can Perform a Vaginal Swab And How to Decide

-Most people can safely self-collect a vaginal swab specimen from the comfort of home using a well-instructed collection kit, and for many, it’s an empowering, private, and flexible option.
+Most people can safely self-collect a vaginal swab specimen from the comfort of home using a well-instructed collection kit6, and for many, it’s an empowering, private, and flexible option.
 However, self-collection isn’t ideal for everyone, and that’s perfectly okay.

-Self-collection may be right for you if:
+Self-collection may be right for you if you:

-- You’re comfortable following step-by-step instructions
+- Are comfortable following the instructions exactly as written

-- You want privacy or prefer collecting your sample at home
+- Want privacy when collecting your sample

 - Pelvic pain, especially if it's new or ongoing

-- Pain during sex (dyspareunia)
+- Pain during sex

 - Unusual vaginal discharge that's yellow, green, or has a strong or unpleasant odor